pkardas/shapes/README.md

 Test you solution by entering content of `house.json` in the browser (http://127.0.0.1:8000/docs).
 Your endpoint should return an image.

+#### TASK 8 - Clean the code

+We are no longer supporting local JSON files.
+Remove `data.py`.
+Use flake8 and mypy to check if code meets high quality standards.

 ### Example solution

 I highly encourage you to solve the tasks on your own and then check the example solution.